rizayeva/coronaClassification/README.md

 Set the correct date when uploading in GEE

 Use the code in Step1 to export the objects corresponding to the point grid locations within the image of interest.
-To access the GEE repository use: https://rizayeva.users.earthengine.app/view/step1

 To view a sample of the results for Step1 please use the following link:

+https://rizayeva.users.earthengine.app/view/step1

 To visualize the results of classification and the accuracy assessments for each  method, please use the following the link: